The Anglican tradition is a continuation of the worship and doctrine of the Church of England.

 The Book of Common Prayer

 That balance of Reformation doctrine and classical worship and polity can be found in the Book of Common Prayer, a collection of the liturgies of the church first written by Thomas Cranmer, Archbishop of Canterbury during the Protestant Reformation.
 Few works of literature have had a greater impact on the modern English language than the liturgies found in this book.
 The works of Shakespeare come to mind, but even he often quotes from or alludes to this book, which was the official form of worship in the England of his day.
-We continue to use liturgies largely based on the Book of Common Prayer at Christ Church Anglican.
+We continue to use liturgies largely based on the Book of Common Prayer at Holy Trinity Parish.

 The Anglican Communion